Iran's secretive top leader vows to keep up attacks in his first statement since being appointed

 He also said Iran has studied “opening other fronts in which the enemy has little experience and would be highly vulnerable” if the war continues.
 He did not elaborate, but Iran has been linked to previous attacks on U.S., Israeli and Jewish targets around the world.

-Khamenei is close to Iran's paramilitary Revolutionary Guard and is widely seen as even less compromising than his father.
+Khamenei is close to Iran's paramilitary Revolutionary Guard and is widely seen as even less compromising than his father, Ayatollah Ali Khamenei.
 His location is unknown, and he is likely a prime target for the U.S. and Israel.

 In addition to attacking energy infrastructure across the region, Iran has also effectively closed the Strait of Hormuz, the waterway leading from the Persian Gulf toward the Indian Ocean through which a fifth of the world's traded oil flows.